In Search of Veterinary Allies

 The information that vets need to become savvy guides for their clients is not readily available or conspicuous in veterinary education, best I can tell.
 If it were, then there would be many fewer bags of dry food sold in veterinary clinics.
 The shift also requires a greater demand demand from the ground up.
 Consumers of veterinary care need to make a strong case for the professionals they hire to do better when it comes to cat nutrition advice.

-But the fact is that vets are on the front line.
+I understand and am sympathetic to how much harder a vet has it than a human physician—a veterinarian is expected to know how to treat all kinds of species and handle clients who can barely be bothered filling up a gravity feeder with Crappy Meat Flavored Cereal Mix, never mind paying attention to why canned is better than dry.
+But the fact is that veterinarians are on the front line.
 They are the first line of defense against the dominant paradigm that implies, “Dry food is fine, it’s nutritionally complete, and it’s a perfectly fine diet for cats.”
-While, it may be a lot of work and very overwhelming to make education on nutrition a part of a short veterinary appointment, being overwhelmed doesn’t justify practicing substandard medicine.
+While it may be a lot of work and initially overwhelming to make education on nutrition a part of a short veterinary appointment, being overwhelmed doesn’t justify practicing substandard medicine.

 Diet is a very big thing to get wrong, after all.

 Vets are who people turn to first when they’re looking for guidance on how to feed their animals.
 And it’s exasperating for me and so many others to see that despite the overwhelming data to the contrary about dry food, most vet clinics are still selling and therefore implicitly endorsing dry food.
 That’s an awfully strong message that’s being sent.
 And it harms cats.